 The best treatment is a treatment with an eco-friendly detergent.
 Detergents can smell nice, but can be very nasty for the environment.
 Detergents can make use of fossil fuels, synthetic perfume (which can cause irritation), optical brighteners and phthalates (which are endocrine disrupters).
 Enough reasons to choose for an eco-friendly detergent.
 Make sure you don’t use too little or too much of the product, but keep the guidelines from the packaging in mind.

 Another great way to keep your clothes last in quality is to wash them less often.
 Washing your clothes in the washing machine too often will eventually break down the fibers of your clothes faster.
 The quality of your pieces will fade down in a quicker pace, not giving you more time to enjoy them.

-Another great way to make your clothes last longer is to wash on a lower temperature.
+Another great way to make your clothes last longer is to wash at a lower temperature.
 Your clothes always have a care label that indicates the exact directions for washing.
 It usually also shows you the maximum temperature to wash your clothes in.
-The thing is this: you don’t have to wash it on that exact temperature.
+The thing is this: you don’t have to wash it at that exact temperature.
 It is only the maximum temperature for the fabric of the garment.
-Eventually, the most environmental way to wash your clothes is on the lowest temperature possible.
-Washing on 30-40°C will usually remove all of the stains and… it also saves you some money on your monthly electrical bill!
+Eventually, the most environmental way to wash your clothes is at the lowest temperature possible.
+Washing at 30-40°C will usually remove all of the stains and… it also saves you some money on your monthly electricity bill!
 It’s truly a win-win!

 DRY BY AIR